 Every year, Rackspace gets heavily involved in SXSW and this year will be no different.
 It’s an event that brings some of the brightest minds in the tech industry into one vibrant city, right up the road from our headquarters.

-Rackspace has submitted five different panels for the Interactive event.
-Here are the various Rackspace panels you can vote on:
+Rackspace has submitted seven different panels for the Interactive event and we have other Rackers that are sitting in panels being organized by other companies.
+Here are the various Rackspace and Rackspace-related panels you can vote on:

 Voting is Easy – Here’s how to do it:

 First, create a PanelPicker account.
 If you have set up a PanelPicker account previously, click here to sign in.
 After you have signed up for an account, you will receive a verification e-mail.
 Click on the link inside this e-mail and you will be ready to go.

 Voting ends 11:59 CDT on Friday, September 2.